memory-consolidation/academic-kickstart/content/post/2020-02-18-using-orcid.md

 Go to https://orcid.org, click the register/sign-in button.
 If you do not have an account, register one.

 ```
-Putative final step: Delegate in one minute
+Putative final step: Delegate all other steps in one minute

 Make someone responsible for adding information in your orcid profile:
 - Sign into your orcid page https://orcid.org/my-orcid